Naked (Falco song)

 "Naked" is a song by Falco feat.
 T»MB.
 It was originally released in 1996 as a single.

 Later the song was included on Falco's 1998 studio album Out of the Dark (Into the Light) (released posthumously).

 Background and writing

 The song was written by White Duke and Voye.
 The recording was produced by Torsten Börger.

 Commercial performance

-The song reached no. 4 in Austria and no. 50 in Germany.
+The song reached number 4 in Austria and number 50 in Germany.